The Microbiota in Immune-Mediated Diseases

 Major aims of this laboratory are to define the microbial community composition of gastrointestinal, cutaneous and oral microbiomes in autoimmune diseases, to study host-microbiota interactions in vitro and vivo, and to potentially prove causal relationships using humanized gnotobiotic animals.
 The ultimate goal is to develop novel biomarkers and therapeutic strategies for human autoimmune diseases.

-Lab Meetings take place every Thursday at 1:00 P.M. in the 3rd floor conference room at 300 George Street (room 354).
+Lab Meetings take place every Friday at 10:30 A.M. in conference room 131G at 10 Amistad Street.

 Research in Progress/Journal Club takes place every Tuesday at 3:00 P.M. in conference room 112 at 10 Amistad Street.